riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 # Introduction

-This post is a comparison of various existing decision theories, with a focus on decision theories that use logical counterfactuals.
+This post is a comparison of various existing decision theories, with a focus on decision theories that use logical counterfactuals (a.k.a. the kinds of decision theories most discussed on LessWrong).
 The post compares the decision theories along outermost iteration (action vs policy vs algorithm), updatelessness (updateless or updateful), and type of counterfactual used (causal, conditional, logical).
 It then explains the decision theories in more detail, in particular giving an expected utility formula for each.
 The post then gives examples of specific existing decision problems where the decision theories give different answers.
-The post concludes with some remaining questions that I have.

 ## Value-added